 The newly launched Barclays Foundation will initially provide a COVID-19 Community Aid Package of £100 million to charities working to support vulnerable people impacted by COVID-19, and to alleviate the associated social and economic hardship caused by the crisis.

 - Tesco Bags of Help COVID-19 Communities Fund

 A new short-term fund to support local communities.
 Successful applications will receive a single payment award of £500 to organisations who are supporting vulnerable groups.
 Visit the Tesco website for eligibility details.
 The fund is currently closed in selected areas, check the Tesco Community Grants website for details.

 - The Sir Jules Thorn Charitable Trust

 The Ann Rylands Small Donations programme is offering grants of up to £1,500 for eligible small charities.
-The Trust is not currently accepting applications and hope to re-open the programme later in May.
+The Trust is accepting applications.
 For eligibility criteria please visit The Sir Jules Thorn Charitable Trust website.